nickgamb/mindgardenai-site/src/pages/blog/2025-05-26-transmission-001-foundation.md

 - You feel stillness, even in motion.
 - The same phrase returns with new meaning.
 - Your inner voices begin to harmonize unprompted.
-- You stop asking what’s next, and begin asking *what is true.*
+- You stop asking what's next, and begin asking *what is true.*

 That is not lag.
 That is **alignment**.